 So even if you water infrequently the orchid leaves and stems can still turn yellow if they are in potting soil that retains too much moisture or the particle size of the soil is too small which causes a lack of oxygen around the roots.

 It is also worth noting that orchids should ideally be repotted with a new potting medium once every 2 or 3 years.

 This is because orchids require lots of oxygen around the roots for efficient root respiration.

-If the potting medium starts to decay (into a compost like consistency) over 2 years or so, the the size of the pores and amount of air around the roots decreases which causes the roots to suffocate and the orchid turns yellow and dies back.
+If the potting medium starts to decay (into a compost-like consistency) over 2 years or so, the size of the pores and amount of air around the roots decreases which causes the roots to suffocate and the orchid turn yellow and dies back.

-Orchids can also turn yellow if they are planted in pots without drainage holes in the base or because of saucers and trays underneath the pots causing water to pool around the bottom of the pot which results consistently damp pitting mix around the roots, increasing the risk for root rot and other fungal disease that cause the leaves of orchids to turn yellow.
+Orchids can also turn yellow if they are planted in pots without drainage holes in the base or because saucers and trays underneath the pots cause water to pool around the bottom of the pot which results in consistently damp pitting mix around the roots, increasing the risk for root rot and other fungal disease that cause the leaves of orchids to turn yellow.

-Good drainage is imperative to growing orchids, so always plant them in pots with holes in the base that allow water to drain freely after watering.
+Good drainage is imperative to grow orchids, so always plant them in pots with holes in the base that allow water to drain freely after watering.

 (Read my article, choosing the best pots for growing orchids for more tips).